Singular-Genomics/G4X-helpers/docs/features/new_bin.md

 #### `--threads`: (*type:* `int`  *default:* `4`)

 > Number of threads to use for processing.
-Increase this value to speed up the `.bin` generation process on multicore machines.
+Increase this value to speed up the `.bin` generation process on multi-core machines.

 #### `--verbose`: (*type:* `int`  *default:* `1`)